superduper-io/superduper/docs/content/get_started/configuration.md

 # Configure

-superduper provides a range of configurable options for setting up your environment:
+Superduper provides a range of configurable options for setting up your environment:

 Configurations can either be injected: